Death and state funeral of Edward VII: State funeral

 The funeral directors to the Royal Household appointed to assist during this occasion were the family business of William Banting of St James's Street, London.
 The Banting family also conducted the funerals of King George III in 1820, King George IV in 1830, the Duke of Gloucester in 1834, the Duke of Wellington in 1852, Prince Albert in 1861, Prince Leopold in 1884, and Queen Victoria in 1901.
 The royal undertaking warrant for the Banting family ended in 1928 with the retirement of William Westport Banting.

+Burial

 Edward's body was temporarily interred in the Royal Vault at Windsor under the Albert Memorial Chapel.
-On the instructions of Queen Alexandra in 1919, a monument in the South Aisle was designed and executed by Bertram Mackennal, featuring tomb effigies of the King and Queen in white marble mounted on a black and green marble sarcophagus, where both bodies were interred two years after the Queen Mother's death on 22 April 1927.
-Their caskets had been placed in front of the altar in the Albert Memorial Chapel after Alexandra's death in November 1925.
+On the instructions of Queen Alexandra in 1919, a monument in the South Aisle was designed and executed by Bertram Mackennal, featuring tomb effigies of the King and Queen in white marble mounted on a black and green marble sarcophagus, where both bodies were interred on 22 April 1927, their caskets having been placed in front of the altar in the Albert Memorial Chapel after Alexandra's death in November 1925.
 The monument includes a depiction of Edward's favourite dog, Caesar, lying at his feet.

-People in the procession

-The funeral was notable for the enormous number of important European and world royalty who participated in it.
-Including other participants, 70 states were represented.
-The funeral procession saw a horseback procession, followed by 11 carriages.
-Caesar, the late King's dogs led the funeral procession with a highlander walking behind the carriage that carried the King's coffin.

 Guests

-As per report in London Gazette.
+The guest list was reported in The London Gazette.